 Haymes Paint is honoured to be naming rights sponsor of The Jericho Cup race, hosted at Warrnambool Racecourse.
-Jericho Cup is a nationally recognised $300,000 flat race over 4,600m, recreating the first ever Jericho cup held by our mounted troops in Palestine during WW1.
+The Jericho Cup is run annually on the 4th Sunday after the Melbourne Cup.
+Jericho Cup is a nationally recognised $304,000 flat race over 4,600m, recreating the first ever Jericho cup held by our mounted troops in Palestine during WW1.

 The Jericho Cup's aim is to preserve the fighting spirit of the service men and their mounts, their sacrifices and bravery.
 For Haymes, the story of Bill the Bastard and its shared connection to our proud Australian heritage, made it the colourful story we had to tell.

-'For Haymes, it’s not about the race but the story behind the race.
+'For Haymes Paint, it’s not about the race but the story behind the race.
 We are truly excited to be a part of sharing the largely unknown story of what is an enormously significant part of our country’s heritage, over 100 years on'.

 - Matt Haymes, Sales Director